Brenda Heather-Latu

 Following her resignation she served as the inaugural chair of the newly established Samoa National Health Services Board from 2007 to 2009 and was a director and alternate chair of the board of Virgin Samoa from 2005 to 2012.
 She is currently a director of Habitat for Humanity (New Zealand) and the International Centre for Democratic Partnerships, and chair of the Pacific Leadership Foundation.
 She is also a serving Judicial Officer for World Rugby, the current chair of the Oceania Rugby Judicial Committee, and Honorary Consul for Great Britain and Northern Ireland to Samoa.
 She was bestowed the chiefly title of ‘Taulapapa’ from the village of Fogapoa in 2015.

 In October 2019 Taulapapa was appointed by the Judicial Service Commission to investigate complaints made against three suspended Lands and Titles Court judges, resulting in two being dismissed and one being forced to retire.

 She chaired the Samoa Law Society subcommittee which opposed the HRPP's controversial constitutional amendments, and in 2021 said that the law was a "direct and egregious attack on our Constitutional freedoms".

-Heather-Latu represented the FAST Party in court cases following the 2021 Samoan general election, and acted as the acting clerk of the Legislative Assembly when the clerk refused to undertake his functions for the party's makeshift swearing-in ceremony during the 2021 Samoan constitutional crisis.
+Heather-Latu represented the FAST Party with New Zealand barrister Ben Keith in court cases following the 2021 Samoan general election, and acted as the acting clerk of the Legislative Assembly when the clerk refused to undertake his functions for the party's makeshift swearing-in ceremony during the 2021 Samoan constitutional crisis.
+The ceremony and the swearing in were later upheld by the Court of Appeal in a case brought by the Attorney-General against Heather-Latu, her husband and FAST leaders and successfully defended by Keith and Apia lawyer Muriel Lui.
+Heather-Latu and Keith later successfully prosecuted the former Prime Minister for contempt of court.

+Heather-Latu was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to British Nationals in Samoa.